arv-anshul/canvas-ai/README.md

 - [x] :framed_picture: Analyse one image at a time and return a structured response.
 - [x] :boom: Create API out of it using FastAPI.
 - [x] :whale: Containerize FastAPI app using Docker.
-- [ ] Create frontend using Streamlit or else.
+- [x] :desktop_computer: Create frontend using Streamlit.
 - [ ] Add more prompts to process images in different endpoint.